 Prebook your camping space

 Pre-booking does not guarantee you a space in disabled camping.
 But it helps us plan how much space we need.
 We have based the size of the disabled camping area on previous years’ festivals.
 We advise early arrival to ensure that you find the best space for you and your group.

 If you require an assistant to enable you to attend the festival, then Greenbelt is happy to provide you with an extra ticket for them, free of charge.
 These can be booked via our box office when you purchase your tickets.

-We are delighted that Fair Mobility are back with us again this year and will be providing mobility scooters, manual wheelchairs, power chairs and a limited number of rear-assist power chairs for hire at the festival.
+We are delighted to announce that this year Mobility Hire 4 You will be providing mobility scooters, manual wheelchairs and power chairs for hire at the festival.

 Visually impaired info

 If you are visually impaired please register your details with us to be included on our list of those requiring Daily Diary information about this year’s Festival in advance.
 The registration document is available on the main access pages from the May bank holiday.